 - The purpose of Electricity Demand Forecasts.

 - Granularity of data used.

 - Economic measures.

 - Forecasting new technologies.

 - Incorporating probabilistic forecasts, weather and climate.

 - Differing methodologies for segmented demand.

 - External review of AEMO's Methodology.

-In response to a stakeholder submission on hydrogen, and in light of stakeholder interest in Forecasting Reference Group (FRG) and ISP, AEMO has added the Hydrogen Sector as a component of the Methodology.
+In response to a stakeholder submission on hydrogen, and in light of stakeholder interest in the matter in the Forecasting Reference Group (FRG) and ISP, AEMO added the Hydrogen Sector as a component of the Methodology.